-The 2022 annual bonuses were paid to our named executive officers in the form of fully vested shares of common stock under the Company's 2016 Incentive Award Plan granted on March 15, 2023, with the number of shares issued calculated by dividing the annual bonus amount payable to the named executive officer by the closing price per share of our common stock on the grant date.
-In satisfaction of this obligation, 62,209 shares were issued to Mr. Suen on March 15, 2023.
-The grant date fair value of the shares awarded to the named executive officers was equivalent to the annual performance bonus amounts reflected in the table above.

-(4) For 2023, this represents Company paid contributions to 401(k) retirement savings plan accounts and the cost of company paid life insurance for each named executive officers.
+- (2) The amount represents annual performance bonuses earned by the named executive officers for performance during 2024.
+Annual bonuses for 2024 were paid in the form of fully vested RSUs, which were granted, under the 2016 Plan to our named executive officers on March 15, 2025.
+The number of shares issued was calculated by dividing the annual bonus amount payable to the named executive officer by the trailing average trading closing price of our common stock for thirty trading days preceding the date of grant.
+In satisfaction of this obligation, 15,481 shares were issued to Mr. Suen, 6,502 shares were issued to Mr. Elbaz, and 6,708 shares were issued to Mr. Sadri.
+The grant date fair value of the shares awarded to the named executive officers was equivalent to the annual performance bonus amounts reflected in the table above. - (3) For 2024, this represents Company paid contributions to 401(k) retirement savings plan accounts and the cost of company paid life insurance for each named executive officers.